LinnJohanson/Easycruite/no_en/online-help/creating_a_new_vacancy.md

         EasyCruit can be configured to limit the ability to edit application forms.
 Non-administrator users may not be able to edit application form options; in that instance the application form is read-only.
 18. Click  Next  and where required select the options to be included on the application form, selecting whether they are to be  Mandatory.
 19. Click  Next  to display the  Screening  page.
-20. If necessary, click  Add Question  to add a new screening question and complete the required questions as described in  [Configuring Additional Questions](additional_questions.htm).
+20. If necessary, click  Add Question  to add a new screening question and complete the required questions as described in  [Configuring Additional Questions] (additional_questions.htm).
 21. Click  Next  to display the  Response Mail  page and click pencil icon to activate the required response emails then click  Save.
 22. Click  Next  to display the  Posting  page and select the channels you want to post to.
-If multiposting has been activated for your EasyCruit implementation this page will enable you to select the required posting channels as described in  [Multiposting](multiposting.htm).
+If multiposting has been activated for your EasyCruit implementation this page will enable you to select the required posting channels as described in  [Multiposting] (multiposting.htm).
 23. Click  Next  to display the  Approving of Vacancy  page and select a user from the  Recipient  list who is responsible for approving the vacancy before it can be published.

     Using an approver is optional.
 It is possible that your company's vacancy creation process does not include this step.
 24. Click  Next  then click  Finish  and  Post  to post the vacancy and display the  Edit Vacancy  page.

-    At this point the vacancy has been saved in EasyCruit and can be activated and made available on the company's website, or further edits can be made, such as providing other users  [access to the vacancy](../faq/who_has_access_to_a_vacancy.htm), or setting up  Project Profile Questions.
+    At this point the vacancy has been saved in EasyCruit and can be activated and made available on the company's website, or further edits can be made, such as providing other users  [access to the vacancy] (../faq/who_has_access_to_a_vacancy.htm), or setting up  Project Profile Questions.

 ##### See also: